 I am a graduate of Fulda High School, and currently I am attending the University of Minnesota Rochester.
-I participated in a Postsecondary Enrollment Options (PSEO) program part-time during my junior and senior years of high school.
-My time as a PSEO student was the most valuable experience of my high school career, as it helped me to not only gain college credit, but also to learn important skills, such as time management and responsibility.
-Being a part-time PSEO student allowed me to take some of my classes online through a local college, while still being able to take courses at my high school throughout the day.
+I participated in a Postsecondary Enrollment Options program part-time during my junior and senior years of high school; my time as a PSEO student was the most valuable experience of my high school career, as it helped me to not only gain college credit, but also to learn important skills, such as time management and responsibility.
+Being a part-time PSEO student allowed me to not only gain college credit, but also to learn important skills, such as time management and responsibility.
 This arrangement made it possible for me to still be a part of my high school community and take part in high school activities.
-Although the credits that I earned through PSEO are extremely beneficial towards my college career, my experience through PSEO was so much more.
 My PSEO experience offered me a look into what attending college was actually like while I was still a high school student before I was thrown into college after graduation.
 For example, I had to learn what it was like to communicate with college professors, which is completely different than high school teachers.
-I also had to adjust to the limited amount of guidance given by college professors.
-My experience also allowed me to have insight into what it is like to receive books from a college book store and register for classes.
-The ability to attend a college orientation day was another opportunity to experience the reality of college.
+I also had to adjust to the limited amount of guidance given by college professors and how to navigate class registration.
 The high school I attended was extremely small and therefore provided a limited choice of classes.
 PSEO allowed me to enroll in different classes that I would have never had the opportunity to experience at my high school.
-The opportunity to participate in PSEO and the valuable experiences that I had will continue to better me as I grow in my college career.

 My father is from Russia and neither of my parents earned bachelor's degrees, ergo PSEO provided a reason for me to pursue postsecondary education in the first place.
 By letting me earn half of my bachelor's degree in high school, I was able to spend less time in academia and more time ascertaining my career path after graduation.
 Ultimately, thanks in large part to PSEO, I graduated summa cum laude, Phi Beta Kappa and debt-free with a bachelor's degree in only two years.
 A mere few years subsequent to official matriculation, I am now a professional in my industry because of the time and money PSEO saved me.